logo

 Baltimore School District Steps for Becoming a Teacher

-Teacher hiring is overseen by Baltimore City Public Schools (BCPS).
-In order to become a regular classroom teacher, you must have a Maryland teaching certificate and follow a multi-step process, which is outlined below.
+Teacher hiring is overseen by Baltimore City Public Schools.
+To become a regular classroom teacher, you must have a Maryland teaching certificate and follow a multi-step process, which is outlined below.

 Step 1: Complete an online profile.